JannisElef/blender-render-bot/README.md

 └────────────────────────────────────────────────────┘
 ```

-**Config priority - lowest to highest:**
+### Config Priority (lowest → highest)

 ```
 --config  global JSON file
           ↓
 CLI arguments
           ↓
-per-job .json file   (execute --json  /  auto-discovered by watcher)
+per-job .json file   (--json  /  auto-discovered by watcher)
+          ↓
+live values from .blend   (fallback for everything unset)
 ```

-Any Blender scene parameter left unset at all three levels is read **live from the `.blend`** - no duplicating settings between your file and your config.
+> Any scene parameter left unset at all three levels is read **live from the `.blend`** - no need to duplicate settings between your file and your config.

 ---

-## Repository Layout
+## 4. Repository Layout

 ```
 my-blender-repo/